 As the door opens, the vibrations morph into full blown sound.
-Walking through the door movement identifies a figure standing at a desk framed by a picture window.
+Walking through the door I see a figure standing at a desk framed by a picture window.
 They’re only small movements, his head and hips moving with the music, but Jack seems completely entranced as he stands in front of a canvas in its outlining stage.

-Like Jacks wide range in music genres, he also uses more than paint and pencil.
-Jack shifts in his seat and laughs nervously as he tells how he has started getting into street photography, “It’s the scariest thing I’ve ever done”.
+Like Jack’s wide range in music genres, he also uses more than paint and pencil.
+Jack shifts in his seat and laughs nervously as he tells how he has gotten into street photography, “It’s the scariest thing I’ve ever done.”
 Starting a new endeavour took Jack out of his comfort zone, from working alone in his studio, and out into the busy city streets.
 “I’m not good in noisy crowds.
 Having earbuds in with a song I can nod along to makes me a little less self-conscious.”

 Although trying new things is part of Jack’s personality, coming back to the comfort of his studio of two years is where he likes to do most of his work.
 The canvases leaning against the wall are bursting with character.
 “I like working with bright, in-your-face colour.”
 Also like his taste in music, the subjects of his paintings vary widely, but they all hold a distinctive combination of colour.

 Jack’s unique mix of music, paint and personality creates an energy around him.
 You can feel his appreciation and motivation, a vibrant love for what he does.
 Like every song, every piece of work tells a story and every story is Jack’s way of sharing his energy.

 I’m nearly exactly the same about music.
 I mean, I appreciate all forms of art, but I’m constantly listening to music.
 It helps me feel grounded. =) I liked the small snapshot into Jack.
 It makes him seem like a person I’d want to meet.